KI Adaptive Immune Receptor Gene Variant Atlas Logo

 News

-We are happy to release the first public version of our new research tool, KIARVA.
+We are happy to release the first public version of our new research tool, KIARVA, described in detail in Corcoran et al. Immunity 2026.
 Please visit our introduction and instruction videos and note that you can find Frequently Asked Questions (FAQs) under “Additional information” in the top menu.

 Resources